sharp30/Stealer-Unicorns/README.md

 # Stealer--Unicorns
-A Trojan stealer, acts liike a unicorns game.
+A Trojan stealer, looks like a unicorns game.

 The program steals:
   *keylogging